rcallaby/Learn-Git/README.md

 ![Clone_repo](./images/Readme_images/Clone.png)

 Make sure you create a uniquely named branch to reflect the changes you wish to make to the source code.
-To make a branch use following syntax:
+To make a branch use the following syntax:

 ```
 git branch "branch-name"